toontownretro/documentation/docs/getting_started/setup_build.md

 jom install
 ```

-After this completes, you should now have a fully built PANDA tree in %PANDA%\built.
+After this completes, you should now have a fully built PANDA tree in ``%PANDA%\built``.

 #### Building PANDATOOL
 This tree contains various command line programs for use with PANDA, such as pview, maya2egg, etc.